Twin Pregnancy Guide: 8 weeks pregnant with twins through 9 weeks

 But… it will not last forever.
 I repeat, it will not last forever!

-Morning sickness *ahem* all-day sickness, is one of the most common symptoms women experience in the first trimester.
+Morning sickness *ahem* all-day sickness, is one of the most common symptoms women experience in the first trimester of twin pregnancy.

 With a twin pregnancy, you have double hormones flowing through your body, so it’s very likely that you experience really intense morning sickness.